sasmaq/files_watermark/doc/sdd.md

 ## files_watermark — Nextcloud 31 File Watermarking App

 **Version:** 1.0.0
-**Date:** 2026-06-25
+**Date:** 2026-06-27
 **Status:** Draft

 ---

 ## 1. Overview

 `files_watermark` is a Nextcloud 31 application that enables administrators and users to apply configurable watermarks to files stored in Nextcloud.
-Watermarks can be embedded on-demand dynamically at download/preview time, protecting documents from unauthorized distribution and providing traceability.
+It supports **visible** watermarks (text and/or image overlays) on PDFs, images, and Office documents, and, where the format allows, **invisible metadata** watermarks.
+Watermarks can be applied through several triggers — on demand, on upload, on download, and on share — and the app integrates with Nextcloud's sharing, permission, and file-event systems.
+Administrators define global and group policies through a management panel, while users adjust their own preferences through a per-user settings panel.
+The app protects documents from unauthorized distribution, provides traceability via an audit log, and works on both local and S3 storage backends.

 ---